Mélanie Blouin

 Mélanie Blouin (born July 14, 1990) is a Canadian track and field athlete competing in the pole vault.
-She competed in the pole vault event at the 2012 Summer Olympics, where she finished in 19th place.
-Blouin was born in Alma, Quebec.
+Born in Alma, Quebec, she competed in the pole vault event at the 2012 Summer Olympics, where she finished in 19th place.
+Blouin also competed in the pole vault event at the 2015 Pan American Games, where she tied for 7th place.